 St Vincent de Paul, SSVP Patron

 Scotland’s 2000 SSVP volunteer members provide support and assistance to people across the country on a daily basis.
 Working in 300 groups, they assist people in need in the best way that they can.

-SSVP members, and their Conferences(groups) respond to the needs in their communities.
+SSVP Conferences(groups) respond to needs in their communities.
 This usually means visiting people in their homes, in hospital, hospices or in prison.
 For many people, this visit is all that they need.
-However, in meeting people in this way, SSVP volunteers get to know people and meet their needs in the best way the way that is most supportive for the individual and their family.
+However, in meeting people in this way, SSVP volunteers get to know people.
+They may then go on and provide help or assistance in other ways.

 Since starting in 1833, home visits have been at the heart of the work of SSVP members.
 The SSVP always works hard to respond to changing needs and has now established ‘Special works’, which provide one particular service.

 Learn more about the work of the SSVP here

 Happy New Year!
 Bishop John Keenan recently took to Facebook to comment on the report that he was reading by the SSVP in the Diocese of Paisley.
 Bishop John has a wide reach on Facebook

 December Ozanam News The Rendu Group, Glasgow Read all about the work of the SSVP and news from across the country, including a photo special of the October Annual National Meeting.
 View the